analogsenses/source/source/_posts/2014-09-15-catharsis.markdown

 As of a couple of months ago, I'm no longer employed in the traditional sense of the term.
 I'm working harder than I ever have, only this time I'm doing it for me first.
 It's an incredible feeling, and I'm loving every minute of it.

 You'll have to forgive me, but I'm not quite ready to share much more about my plans, at least for now.
 Suffice it to say that Analog Senses is an essential piece of the puzzle, and that a sizable chunk of my efforts will be geared towards growing it and building it into a profitable business.
-If you've been a reader of this site for some time, you may have noticed that the frequency ⎯and hopefully, the quality⎯ of my writing has increased in the past couple of months.
+If you've been a reader of this site for some time, you may have noticed that the frequency —and hopefully, the quality— of my writing has increased in the past couple of months.
 It is my hope that things will continue to get better around here in the upcoming weeks and months.
 These are really exciting times in my life, and I'd love to have you along for the ride.

 I'm aware that there are a million things out there I can't control, and I've made my peace with that.
 These days I often remember [this great quote](http://books.google.com/books?id=iOU9bIlnPHIC&lpg=PA73&dq=%22if%20life%20is%20so%20purposeless%2C%20do%20you%20feel%20that%20it's%20worth%20living%3F%22&pg=PA73#v=onepage&q=%22if%20life%20is%20so%20purposeless%2C%20do%20you%20feel%20that%20it's%20worth%20living%3F%22&f=false) by Stanley Kubrick: